GiovannySissa/scala-crash-course/docs/getting-started/scala-getting-started.md

 # Scala getting started

+## Why Scala?

+Scala could be used following object-oriented style or functional style, it's a static typed language which means you could avoid issues in runtime, it's build upon Java Virtual Machine (almost in their version 2)

+- Compiled language
+- Easy safety and correctness
+- Deep ecosystem

 This repo contains a basic introduction to Scala programming language, the topics covered will be focused Functional programming.
 You don't need any previous experience using that programming paradigm due we are going to show